provenance-io/provenance/x/marker/spec/12_transfers.md

 ### Transfer Permission

 One permission that can be granted to an address is `transfer`.
 The `transfer` permission is granted to accounts that represent a "Transfer Agent" or "Transfer Authority" for restricted marker tokens.
 An address with `transfer` permission can utilize `MsgTransferRequest` to move restricted funds from one account to another.
-If the marker allows forced transfer, the source account can be any account, otherwise, it must be the admin's own account.
+The source account must be the admin's own account, or else there must be a `MarkerTransferAuthorization` grant (in the `authz` module) from the source account to the admin.

 `MsgSend` and `MsgMultiSend` can also be used by an address with `transfer` permission to move funds out of their own account.

+### Force Transfer Permission

+If a restricted marker allows forced transfers, the `force_transfer` permission grants an account the ability to use the `Transfer` endpoint to move marker funds out of almost any account.
+An account with `force_transfer` cannot use other means to move marker funds (e.g. `MsgSend`) unless they also have `transfer` access.

 ### Forced Transfers

 A restricted coin marker can be configured to allow forced transfers.
-If allowed, an account with `transfer` permission can use a `MsgTransferRequest` to transfer the restricted coins out of almost any account to another.
+If allowed, an account with `force_transfer` permission can use a `MsgTransferRequest` to transfer the restricted coins out of almost any account to another.
 Forced transfer cannot be used to move restricted coins out of module accounts or smart contract accounts, though.
+Forced transfers can only be made using a `MsgTransferRequest`.

 ### Required Attributes